grumets/nimmbus/GUF_integration/README.md

   * wps_iso_guf.js
   * xml.js

-The inclusion of a style sheet (guf.css) id needed in order to have a special style for detailed descriptions in publications that is initially not displayed and can be shown by clicking on a text in the description.
-You can modify how this text is visible (e.g. different background color) if including a class .no_display.user in your style sheet.
-Please check the following examples to see how this styles ares used:
+The inclusion of a style sheet (guf.css) is needed in order to have a special style for the detailed description in publications.
+This detailed description is initially not displayed, and can be shown by clicking on a *"Click to show/hide more information"* text in the description.
+You can modify how this extended description is displayed (e.g. different background color) if including a class ".no_display.user" in your style sheet.
+Please check the following examples to see how these styles are used:
-   * [test_widget.htm](../client_js/test_widget.htm): default style is used for hidden text in publications (gray background).
+   * [test_widget.htm](../client_js/test_widget.htm): default style (gray background) is used for extended description in publications.
 You can also see the example in the same test page in the official NiMMbus service: https://www.opengis.uab.cat/nimmbus/test_widget.htm
-   * [test_widget_corine.htm](../client_js/test_widget_corine.htm): a different style is used for hidden text in publications (blue background in this case).
+   * [test_widget_corine.htm](../client_js/test_widget_corine.htm): a different style (blue background) is used for extended description in publications.
 You can also see the example in the same test page in the official NiMMbus service: https://www.opengis.uab.cat/nimmbus/test_widget_corine.htm

 ### Step 2: Define a division in your HTML page
 The GUF widget will be shown in the area of the page you want.
 You should define a division using relative position.
 In case of a relative division, the size will be redimensioned automatically when it is populated and what is below the division will be moved down to avoid overlapping with the GUF widget.